Best Garmin Fish Finder Choices: Bet on Only the Best

 The feature I love the most is how portable it is.
 Whether you’re ice fishing, bank fishing, or kayak fishing, this little unit won’t take up too much space, so that you can bring it along on every trip.

 As cool as the Garmin Striker Cast is, it’s not perfect.
-I’ve tried to clarify that this budget unit doesn’t have all the great features that the Echomap UHD2 has, but it is very comparable in price and features to the Striker 4.
+It’s a budget unit without all the great features of the ECHOMAP UHD 2, but it is very comparable in price and features to the Striker 4.

 However, my biggest concern is how unreliable it is when the conditions are not perfect.
-A little chop on the water can disrupt your Bluetooth signal, especially when you cast it over 150’ away from you.
+A little chop on the water can disrupt your Bluetooth signal, especially when you cast it over 150’ away from your phone.
+Then again, this is a problem you’ll find with any shore fishing or Bluetooth-based fish finder.

 Overall, the Garmin Striker Cast is a fantastic sonar unit for shore anglers because it’s inexpensive and lets you see structures and fish you would have otherwise overlooked.